Rijul1204/Tic-tac-toe/README.md

 2. Human (1st Player) vs Bot (Support only 3x3 board)
 3. Human  vs Human
 ```
-Please choose 1/2 if you want to play with My bot.
+Please choose 1/2 if you want to play with my bot.
 I can almost gurantee you can never beat my bot in tic-tac-toe :p.
 If you want more challenge choose 1.
 May be you will lose many times.

 For playing with Human, it's more generic N*N board ( with a cap on N (currently 33) ) .
 But in order to win you need only 3 adjacent 'x' or 'o'.